AlejandroForeroG/AlejandroForeroG/README.md

 ### ¡Hola!🎑

-- 🔭 I’m currently working on my grade proyect. 📝
+- 🔭 I’m currently as a platform engineer 💻
-- 🌱 I’m currently learning backend dev and cloud computing.
+- 🌱 I’m currently learning backend and DevOps.
-- 🤔 I’m looking for help with DevOps and Data analisis
 - 💬 Ask me about networks cybersecurity and backend. ✨
 - 📫 How to reach me: in [twitter](https://twitter.com/NeveCodeSTUFF) or [linkedin](https://www.linkedin.com/in/alejandroforerog/), mail me at alejandro.forerog@gmail.com
 - 😄 Pronouns: He/Him